Biopsy 3. Histological examination

 What is a biopsy

-Why take
+Why do they take it?

-• high accuracy of tissue cytology determination;
+• high accuracy in determining tissue cytology;

 • reliable diagnosis at an early stage of pathology;